Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Attilian

 The sand of the lands of Atlas has tanned the dark skin of its inhabitants.
 Those inhabitants of arid lands and burning deserts, are beings imbued with dark fury and fearsome inflexibility.
 Their noble sense of commerce and their unwavering determination make them feared and respected negotiators throughout the continent.

+The Attilians are a hardy, resilient people who inhabit arid, desert-like regions.
+Known for their incredible willpower and survival skills, they are deeply connected to their harsh environment, developing a strong cultural emphasis on endurance and tactical strength.
+Their society values strength of character and physical prowess, and they are often described as unyielding and tenacious.
+Hunting and crafting are also central aspects of their lifestyle, enabling them to sustain themselves in challenging conditions.

 Skills: Survival, Endurance, Melee, Tactical, Hunting, Athletics, Brawl, Craftsmanship.
 Strong attributes: ?.